Hacking tutorials

 Header2: Subheader1 = value of Subheader1; Subheader2 = value of Subheader2

-authentication method headers
+authentication method - headers example

 First, you have to manually authenticate in the target web application using your web browser.
 Second, you need to get the session cookie string from the browser.